kj96/gatsby-gs/README.md

   </a>
 </p>
 <h1 align="center">
-  Starter for the official Gatsby blog and notes themes.
+  Starter for the Gatsby themes.
 </h1>

 Quickly get started using the Gatsby blog theme, and notes theme, together!
 This starter creates a new Gatsby site that is preconfigured to work with the [blog theme](https://www.npmjs.com/package/gatsby-theme-blog) and the [notes theme](https://www.npmjs.com/package/gatsby-theme-notes), in harmony.